-Since becoming the Faculty of Education & Social Work in 2001, plans have been underway to move back onto the University campus.
-These were completed in summer 2007, and the new School is based in several buildings, including the new Teaching & Learning block on Heathfield and the original Technical Institute building where it first began.
+After becoming part of the University in 2001, plans were put in place to move back onto the University campus.
+These were completed in summer 2007, and the current School is based in the Old Medical School and Carnelley Building with teaching facilities in the Dalhousie Building.

 The School's collections have now been accessioned into the University Museum Collections.
-Highlights from the collection were shown in a special exhibition in the Lamb Gallery in summer 2007, and it is hoped that many of the works will soon be redisplayed in the School's new premises, or in other parts of the campus.
+Highlights from the collection were shown in a special exhibition in the Lamb Gallery in summer 2007, and it is many of the artworks have been redisplayed in the School's new premises, or in other parts of the campus.

 The most challenging piece to deal with during the relocation was a 13-foot high mural by Robin Philipson, painted in 1977.
-It was commissioned by The Edwin Austin Abbey Memorial Trust for Mural Painting in Great Britain, and Philipson himself helped to install it in its original home in the Library at Gardyne Road.
-After searching the campus, a new home for the painting was found in the award-winning Queen Mother Building, and with the help and support of the School of Computing (who occupy the building) and the University's Estates & Buildings department, the mural was carefully dismantled and moved to its new site in October 2007.
+It was commissioned for the College of Education by The Edwin Austin Abbey Memorial Trust for Mural Painting in Great Britain, and Philipson himself helped to install it in its original home in the Library at Gardyne Road.
+After searching the campus, a new home for the painting was found in the award-winning Queen Mother Building, and with the help and support of what was then the School of Computing (who occupy the building) and the University's Estates & Buildings department, the mural was carefully dismantled and moved to its new site in October 2007.
 The Queen Mother building is open to the public 9-5 Monday to Friday and by arrangement at other times.